cboulay/SERF/README.md

 #### Installing eerfapp

 - Install and configure a Django project.
-- Copy eerfapp folder, eerfapp.sql, eerfhelper folder next to your project's `manage.py`.
+- Copy the eerfapp folder, eerfapp.sql, and the eerfhelper folder next to your Django project's `manage.py`.
 - Edit your Django project's settings.py file and add 'eerfapp' to the list of INSTALLED_APPS.

 Tell Django to setup the databases for this app.
 From a console, run the Django command(s) listed in the tutorial for your Django version.
-For me, it was a two step process:

-- `python manage.py makemigrations eerfapp`
+I've already made the migrations for you with `python manage.py makemigrations eerfapp`.
-- `python manage.py migrate`
+All you need to do is install them using `python manage.py migrate`.

 #### Installing SQL triggers